-- NFS4ERR_NOFILEHANDLE The logical current file handle value has not been set properly.
-This may be a result of a malformed COMPOUND operation (i.e. no PUTFH or PUTROOTFH before an operation that requires the current file handle be set). - NFS4ERR_NOSPC No space left on device.
-The operation would have caused the server's file system to exceed its limit. - NFS4ERR_NOTDIR Not a directory.
-The caller specified a nondirectory in a directory operation. - NFS4ERR_NOTEMPTY An attempt was made to remove a directory that was not empty.
+- NFS4ERR_NOFILEHANDLE The logical current filehandle value (or, in the case of RESTOREFH, the saved filehandle value) has not been set properly.
+This may be a result of a malformed COMPOUND operation (i.e., no PUTFH or PUTROOTFH before an operation that requires the current filehandle be set). - NFS4ERR_NO_GRACE A reclaim of client state has fallen outside of the grace period of the server.
+As a result, the server can not guarantee that conflicting state has not been provided to another client.

+NFS4ERR_NOSPC No space left on device.
+The operation would have caused the server's filesystem to exceed its limit.

+NFS4ERR_NOTDIR Not a directory.
+The caller specified a nondirectory in a directory operation.

+NFS4ERR_NOTEMPTY An attempt was made to remove a directory that was not empty.